Frequently asked questions answered: Priory addiction expert, Dr Niall Campbell, on the surge in cocaine use

 National statistics show an explosion in cocaine use in recent years, with a rise in cocaine-related deaths.
 What are you seeing?

 “Cocaine use is prevalent across classes and used by all levels of society.
 It poses a significant challenge to our health system.
-People want an instant anti-depressant, and they think cocaine is it, but it absolutely isn’t.
+People want an instant antidepressant, and they think cocaine is it, but it absolutely isn’t.
 We see lives totally wrecked by it.”

 What is behind its surge in use?

 “Increased use is partly linked to the stresses of modern living and the pandemic.
 People either have two jobs or no job, so they become exhausted and get depressed and some people now working from home find their relationships with their families have become increasingly fractious; that’s often when they use cocaine.
-They want to keep using it because of the highs, and then need to keep using it because of the ‘downers’, so cocaine leads to serious addictions, leading people to come to places like the Priory for help.
-People may start taking it socially and then doing it on their own and it just spirals; their life turns into a car crash.
+They want to keep using it because of the highs, and then need to keep using it because of the ‘downers’, so cocaine leads to serious addictions, leading people to come to places like Priory for help.
+People may start taking it socially and then doing it on their own and it just spirals; their life turns into a car crash."

 How prolific is it?